larrybotha/everything/software-development/languages/rust/std..borrow..Cow.md

   //    with the given lifetime
   // 6 - the Owned variant is the result of calling B.into(), which will
   //    convert the value from a reference to an owned value
+  // 7 - interpret B in terms of its implementation of ToOwned...
+  // 8 - this 'Owned' represents the associated type of ToOwned.
+Cow::Owned
+  //    contains a value that is the ToOwned::Owned type that B.to_owned()
+  //    resolves to
   ```

 - Similar to [[copy-on-write]], although that behaviour is provided by